Call: Call: 2019; 2014 (Solicitor)

-Named a “Rising Star” in international arbitration by The Legal 500, Judy is a commercial barrister with broad experience in complex disputes.
-Judy has acted in disputes conducted under the major sets of arbitration rules, including LCIA, ICC, SCC, ICSID, HKIAC, and SIAC Rules, as well as ad hoc arbitration under UNCITRAL Rules.
-Judy also has a broad commercial litigation practice, including in civil fraud.
+Named a “Rising Star” by The Legal 500, Judy is a commercial barrister with broad experience in complex disputes.
+Judy has acted in disputes conducted under the major sets of arbitration rules, including LCIA, ICC, SCC, ICSID, HKIAC, and SIAC Rules, and ad hoc arbitration under UNCITRAL Rules.
+She also has a broad litigation practice, including in commercial, civil fraud, banking, and ESG litigation.